Primary

 Arms extend directly out to the sides at shoulder level with thumbs pointing up.
 Squeeze shoulder blades together as you lift, keeping neck neutral and looking at the floor.

-Want Prone T Raise in your program?
+See where Prone T Raise fits in your weekly plan

 Lie face down on bench or floor.